JapaneseMayonnaise/democratic-carpool-karaoke/README.md

 # Democratic Carpool Karaoke🤟🚗🎵

 Democratic Carpool Karaoke(Former 'Family Drive') is a Node.js application that generates a playlist on user's Spotify account which consists of hit songs from different generations based on user's input.
 It plays 2 songs from either generation by turn.
+It's fun.
+Please try🙇🏻‍♀️ https://democratic-carpool-karaoke.herokuapp.com/

 ## Tech/framework used